mlab-modules/DRV10987V01/README.md

 [![](/doc/gen/DRV10987V01-schematic.svg)](/doc/gen/DRV10987V01-schematic.pdf)

+## Availability and Pricing

+The MLAB module DRV10987V01 with the DRV10987 controller is commercially produced and sold by Universal [Scientific Technologies s.r.o](https://ust.cz/).
+For information on availability and pricing, please contact the company directly via email at [info@ust.cz](mailto:info@ust.cz).
+They will be able to provide the most accurate and up-to-date information regarding your purchase inquiries.

 ### Conclusion
 Regardless of whether you're building a sophisticated robotic system or a simple hobbyist project, this module with the DRV10987 controller from Texas Instruments is a powerful tool for sensorless control of BLDC and PMSM motors.